El Segundo High School

 El Segundo High School, or ESHS, is a four-year public high school located in El Segundo, California.
 It is the only secondary school incorporated by El Segundo Unified School District.

 First built in 1927, the school campus contains 5 main buildings built from a brick facade.

 Demographics

 As of 2019–2020 1,231 students attend the school.
 The grade breakdown follows:

 The student population is about 49% white, 24% Hispanic, 14% two or more races, 6.4% Asian, 6.0% black, and less than 1% each Native Hawaiian/Pacific Islander and American Indian/Native Alaskan.

 Media

-El Segundo High School has a presence in the movie industry.
 Many films and television broadcasts were shot at the high school.
 The major movies and television broadcasts are shown below, in order from recent releases to old releases.